-Our vision is that learners from all walks of life and from around the globe will realize their educational goals and find their lives enriched by participating in outreach and online learning programs and initiative of the College of Health and Human Development.
+Learners from all walks of life and from around the globe will realize their educational goals and find their lives enriched by participating in outreach and online learning programs and initiatives of the College of Health and Human Development.

 Frequently Asked Questions

 Outreach is about extending educational opportunities, programs, and resources to those who would not otherwise have access to them.
 It comes in many forms, including online programs, conferences/workshops, youth camps, special collaborations with non-Penn State partners, non-credit programs for community members, etc.

 - What resources does the Outreach Office offer faculty?

 - Credit courses that include short term travel experiences (US only)

 - Non-credit programs, including youth camps, conferences/workshops, etc.

 Instructional design and development for World Campus courses and programs

 Consultation for all HHD faculty as it relates to best practices in pedagogical approaches, course design, and use of Canvas, as well as making connections with University resources for teaching with technology.

 Canvas support to help meet accommodation needs of students with disabilities